pvolnov/py-near/docs/account.rst

 .. function:: get_access_key_list(account_id=None)

-    Send fungible token to phone number.
-Receiver will get sms with link to claim tokens.
     Get access key list for account_id, if account_id is None, get access key list for current account

     :param account_id: if account_id is None, return balance of current account